-There should be a straight, unobstructed line of sight and path from anywhere in the room to the fire extinguisher.
+There should be a straight, unobstructed line of sight and path from anywhere in the room to the fire extinguisher at the time of your fire extinguisher inspection.
 Large objects should not be situated in front of any extinguisher, and it may not be situated in a place where it would be unreachable by some e.g. very high up or within a closet.

 Pressure gauge in operable range

 During a fire extinguisher inspection, its contents need to be under pressure in order to be expelled properly in the case of a fire.
 Extinguishers with low pressure are inadequate for putting out fires.

 In a fire extinguisher inspection, Fire extinguishers are required to have a certain amount of fire-extinguishing material inside them at any given time.
 Those that don’t are not considered adequate for proper fire protection.

 Verify that operating instructions on the nameplate are legible and face outward

 The visual instructions on the side of any fire extinguisher should always be facing toward the room, visible from the outside of the extinguisher’s box.
 The instruction label must also be clear and legible, without damage or fading.